-Project Cross-border cooperation added value (Final Report) Types of CBC C added value Solutions to common problems Learning opportunities Critical mass Structure for further CBC Ideal attract other local/regional actors by involving them in communicational and technical activities share knowledge, exchange best practices and experiences (good ones that could be transferred and bad ones that should be avoided) collaborate with multiple experts and collectively discus about possible solutions.
-Through these activities, partners gathered knowledge and ideas that helped them in finding best measures/solutions for their Climate Adaption Plans.
+Project Cross-border cooperation added value (Final Report) Types of CBC added value Solutions to common problems Learning opportunities Critical mass Structure for further CBC • training session designed, paved the way to capitalization and knowledge transfer bringing all the project partners, involved stakeholders and (future) professionals in the field of transport TRANSPOGOOD opportunity to connect with stakeholders from the cross- border area.
+Events were organized in a way where partners and stakeholders have opportunity to communicate and socialize with each other, leading to creation of new opportunities and sharing of knowledge.
+USEFALL Capitalization of the management solution of the previous project and focus on the improvement of the inclusive approach - participatory approach to management of 6 UNESCO sites, providing pilot solutions for their accessibility best practices were transferred and the whole Programme area has been recognized with new heritage destinations accessible for all in order to reduce disparities between regions and reinforce cohesion with the transfer of best practices ensure a common model and joint promotion of the Programme cultural destinations accessible to all.
 Zero Waste Blue PPs cooperated since project's preparation in selecting jointly different kind of sport events located in natural and cultural contests in the CB area Roles and responsibilities of each project partner have previously been shared and agreed.
 A Cross-Border Committee was established Each PP made big contribution in realization of all project activities

-Source: Evaluator's elaboration on Standard and Standard+ projects' Final Report
+Source: Evaluator's elaboration on Standard and Standard+ projects' Final Report, closed by May 2023.